 I only go out with girlfriends (who I’m not fucking) currently, so I’ve taken to wearing Ferri out this week while going on walks.
 It’s a good way to start out adventuring with public play: a walk around the neighborhood or somewhere cars are driving by, so you can gauge (1) noise level and (2) your comfort with the situation.

 This way, it’s fun and a little kinky, but you’re not as exposed as if you were confined in a public venue and nervous about the noise.
 Because Ferri isn’t the quietest vibe, especially since it’s sitting totally outside your body.
 I’m an exhibitionist, but I prefer that everyone consent to me having sex in front of them.
-Under a couple layers of padding, I feel Ferri is disguisable as long as there’s noise like light traffic or multiple people conversing.
+Under a couple layers of padding, I feel Ferri is disguisable as long as there’s background noise like light traffic or multiple people conversing.

 Ferri’s magnet clip has kept the vibrator in place well except when I really pressed my pelvis into something.
 That is, when I decided to bike-ride with Ferri on and didn’t realize just how hard the seat would push Ferri into my vulva when I had my legs spread, mounting it.
 That’s when Ferri started to migrate, pushed up front of my pubic mound.
 (Sitting on your butt normally doesn’t cause this problem.)
 As a side note, my bike rolling totally drowned out Ferri’s volume.